spaansba/ForesightJS/packages/docs/docs/getting-started/what-is-foresightjs.md

 ## Prediction Strategies

 ForesightJS uses different prediction strategies depending on the device type.
-For limited connections (2G or [data-saver mode](https://developer.mozilla.org/en-US/docs/Web/API/NetworkInformation/saveData)), we respect the user's preference to minimize data usage and skip registration.
+For limited connections (slower than the minimum connection type - default: 3G - or [data-saver mode](https://developer.mozilla.org/en-US/docs/Web/API/NetworkInformation/saveData)), we respect the user's preference to minimize data usage and skip registration.
 Foresight automatically detects mouse, pen, or touch input, and updates its strategy if the input method changes.

 ### Keyboard/Mouse Users